AdobeDocs/commerce-operations.en/help/release/release-notes/security/2-4-7-patches.md

 ### Highlights

-This release includes the following significant security enhancements:
+This release includes a fix for the [!DNL Prototype.js] security vulnerability ([CVE-2020-27511](https://nvd.nist.gov/vuln/detail/CVE-2020-27511)).

-- Prototype.js security vulnerability CVE-2020-27511 fix
+### Hotfixes included in this release

-- Google Maps API fix
+Adobe Commerce 2.4.7-2 resolves a JavaScript error that prevented Google Maps from rendering properly in the [!UICONTROL **PageBuilder**] editor.
+See the [Revised patches for Google Maps access loss on all Adobe Commerce versions](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/troubleshooting/site-down-or-unresponsive/revised-patches-for-google-maps-access-loss-on-all-adobe-commerce-versions) knowledge base article for details.<!-- AC-11936, ACP2E-3156 -->

 ## 2.4.7-p1